RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/01-Retention-Time-Calcs.md

 One of the first steps in processing SRM data is to confirm that the selected peaks actually represent the peptides, aka that our assay works.
 To do this, we use linear regression between PRTC retention times in DIA and SRM to calculate predicted transition RTs in collected SRM data.
 Then, we calculate the R^2 for PRTC and experimental peptides compared to predicted.

-Here I walk through the steps taken from

 #### Step 1
 Copied PRTC peptides from another Skyline project file, pasted into my Geoduck assay Skyline file.
 ![RT 01](https://github.com/RobertsLab/Paper-DNR-Proteomics/blob/master/images/SRM-RT-Calcs-01.png?raw=true)